shravan-kuchkula/GDPEduc/Paper/Report.md

 > Cut the GDP ranking into 5 separate quantile groups.
 Make a table versus Income Group.
 How many countries are Lower middle income but among the 38 nations with highest GDP?

+The `quantileCut` function from the `lsr` package works much the same way as the base R's `cut` function.
+However, it differs from the `cut` function in the manner in which it calculates the quantile groups.
+The `quantileCut` uses the `quantile` function to calculate the groups.
+By default, `quantileCut` divides the Ranking column into the following quantile groups: `Levels: (0.811,38.6] (38.6,76.2] (76.2,114] (114,152] (152,190]`.
+Labels Q1-5 are assigned to these levels.
+We then use the `dplyr` package's `mutate`, `filter` and `select` functions to tabulate the data.

 ``` r
 # QuantileCut to divide the GDP rankings into 5 quantile groups
   gdpEducTemp <- gdpEduc